samposm/git-guide/2-git-for-one-person.md

 Here, each commit is identified by a hash-code.
 The first commit by `d7b4272...` and so on.

 **Why not number the commits?** At its roots, git is designed for collaborative work, where commits are seen as quite independent units, sometimes also called changesets.
 Say, I am working on a project, and someone else contributes some important bugfixes.
-I can take only those commits that contain the piece of work that they made to edit the codebase to make the bugfixes.
+I can take only those commits that contain the piece of work that they made on the bugfixes.
 I would then apply only these commits on top my ongoing work.
 (Actually I might apply them to the *bottom* of my ongoing work, but we'll come to rebasing in a later chapter.)
 In these situations, a linear numbering of commits would be different for each person, and thus git doesn't attempt to do numbering at all.

 Instead git calculates a [SHA-1][1] identifier from the contents and the commit message of a commit, and uses that to identify a commit.
 You don't need to use